alberto1gonzalez/DARA-Exam-Analytics/README.md

 # DARA-Exam-Analytics

-MATLAB toolkit for analysing Spanish PAU examination results from DARA/LECTODARA optical readers, generating statistics, rankings, reports, maps and GIS products.
+MATLAB toolkit for analysing examination results obtained from either DARA/LECTODARA optical mark recognition systems or optical readers, generating statistics, rankings, reports, maps and GIS products.

+The workflow was originally developed for the Spanish University Entrance Examination (PAU) but can be adapted to any large-scale assessment process based on optical mark recognition (OMR).

 ## Overview

 This repository contains a collection of MATLAB scripts developed for the statistical analysis of examination results exported from DARA/LECTODARA optical readers.
 The workflow was originally developed for the Spanish PAU (University Entrance Examination) but can be adapted to any assessment process based on optical mark recognition (OMR).

+---

-## Main features
+# Main Features

 - Subject-based analysis
 - Centre-based analysis
+- Composite performance indices
 - Statistical summaries
-- Composite performance indices
 - Automatic Word reports
-- Histograms and KDE curves
+- Subject rankings
 - Centre rankings
+- Histograms and density curves
 - GIS outputs (Shapefile)
 - Final institutional report generation

-- ## Input data structure
+---

+# Required MATLAB Toolboxes

+Mandatory:

+- MATLAB
+- MATLAB Report Generator

+Optional:

+- Statistics and Machine Learning Toolbox
+- Mapping Toolbox

+---

+# Input Data Structure

 The workflow is designed to process examination results exported from DARA/LECTODARA optical mark recognition systems.

 The input consists of a Microsoft Excel workbook (.xlsx) containing one record per examination and a set of descriptive fields organized by columns.

-The scripts currently use the following fields:
+The scripts currently use the following fields (Minimum required fields):

 | Field | Description |
 |---------|---------|